Post holiday work: Feeling your best getting back to the grind.

 December 20, 2024

-Don’t confuse the uncomfortable feeling of the transition with being sad.
-You don’t have to be sad about going back to work.
-It’s not always a bad place to be.
 Remind yourself that you know how to do your job, and you do it well.
 Remember that you have co-workers who are friends.
-Many of you work with students who are going to be so happy to see you.
+Many of your students are going to be so happy to see you.

 Plan to do something fun toward the end of the week.
 This may be a craft, a movie night, a home spa night, or anything that you will look forward to doing.